LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 I really think it should be taught more in class.
 This was already tried and tested by [3][secant_teaching].
 At a small scale, they found it worked.

-If you are more interested in how Google makes it map, I highly suggest reading this blog post by a Google engineer:
+If you are more interested in how Google makes its map, I highly suggest reading this blog post by a Google engineer:
 [medium.com/google-design/google-maps-cb0326d165f5](https://medium.com/google-design/google-maps-cb0326d165f5).
 Can you spot the integral of the secant in the Google code?